suchipi/hex-engine/packages/website/docs/tic-tac-toe-example.md

 You should now see the board rendering in your browser!
 Here's the rundown on the new things we used.

-- [`Grid`](/docs/api-2d#grid) creates a simple Grid object.
+- [`Grid`](/docs/api-2d#grid) creates a simple grid object.
 Here we make a 3x3 grid where each cell has the value `" "`.
 This value will be changed later to either `"x"` or `"o"` to print in the Cell component.
 - [`Vector`](/docs/api-2d#vector) creates a simple 2d Vector object with `x` and `y` properties.
-- [`useChild`](/docs/api-core#usechild) allows us to create a new instance of a Component as a child of the current Entity.
-Here, we create new `Cell` components as children of our `Root` component.
+- [`useChild`](/docs/api-core#usechild) allows us to create a new Entity as a child of the current Entity, and create a new Component on that new Entity.
+Here, we create Entities with `Cell` components as children of our `Root` component.

 ## Printing Cell Values